u-ways/logging-http-client/README.md

 #### ii.
 Response Log Record Obscurer

-Likewise, you can set a response log record obscurer by calling the `set_response_log_record_obscurer` method.
+Likewise, you can set a response log record obscurer by calling the `set_response_log_record_obscurers` method.
 The obscurer function should take a `HttpLogRecord` object and expects to return a modified `HttpLogRecord` object.

 ```python